111. Introduction to History

 357. Early Islamic Civilization

 Early Islamic civilization from its origins in Arabia to its expression in several imperial regimes in the sixteenth century (e.g. Ottoman, Mughal).
 We will examine the creation of a Muslim community, the development of a rich and dynamic civilization, the competing claims for political and religious authority, the forging of empires and their break-up, as well as contacts with the non-Muslim societies.
 Thus we will be studying a universal religion as it was expressed and incorporated into a variety of unique cultures that differed in ethnicity, language, geography and beliefs.
 Students will acquire an understanding of basic vocabulary, geography, historical sources and narrative, through directed readings, lecture and class discussion.
-Prerequisite: HIS 111 or two 200-level history courses taken at the college level required.
+Prerequisite: HIS 111 or one 200-level history course taken at the college level required.

 360. Twentieth-Century Germany